Bart's Not Dead: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B− ranking, stating " 'Bart’s Not Dead', (credited to Stephanie Gillis) aims for a more character-driven return.
 Sure, Bart, Homer, and Flanders wind up making a Christian-themed movie that winds up making $100 million, but the heart of the episode is, well, heart.”

-Jesse Schdeen of IGN gave the episode a 7.2 out of 10 points ranking, stating " 'Bart's Not Dead' stands as one of the better season premieres for The Simpsons in recent years, mostly because it settles for telling a clever, amusing story rather than relying on gimmicks.
+Jesse Schedeen of IGN gave the episode a 7.2 out of 10 points ranking, stating " 'Bart's Not Dead' stands as one of the better season premieres for The Simpsons in recent years, mostly because it settles for telling a clever, amusing story rather than relying on gimmicks.
 It doesn't take full advantage of its premise, but this episode still delivers some scathing satire of for-profit religious movies and a strong take on Bart's relationships with Homer and Lisa.
 Hopefully this episode is a sign of things to come for Season 30."

 Tony Sokol of Den of Geek gave the episode a 3 out of 5 points ranking, stating " 'Bart's Not Dead' isn't quite a classic episode, but it has all the classical elements.
 At the center of the piece is a fight over Bart's soul.
 He may worship the devil in public, but when no one is looking, or in this case when everyone is looking, Bart will always side with his mother and sister.
 And the Fox network brass because they couldn't have him going entirely over to the dark side.
 That's Homer territory.
 The film-within-the-episode skewers the righteous tinkering of facts, while raising the suspense on why Bart and Homer shouldn't get away with this.
 Bart, played by Jonathan Groff in the Christian film, doth protest too much, and far too specifically.
 It sounds like the movie is already a whitewashed version of something in need of fresh paint.
 The episode bodes fairly well for season 30 because, even though The Simpsons has covered this subject a few times, they show they are not going to ease up on casual blasphemy.
 After thirty years, the series has become the authority.
 Newer shows are taking on new ground, but The Simpsons are still shooting for something less than redemption.
 Bart begins the episode as the boy who refused to take a dare and ends it by taking it one step too far, but sadly takes a step backward."

+Awards and nominations

 Stephanie Gillis won the Writers Guild of America Award for Outstanding Writing in Animation at the 71st Writers Guild of America Awards for her script to this episode.